rovermask/Brainwave_Matrix_Internship/README.md

-# Retail Store Sales Analysis
+# Task 1 - Retail Store Sales Analysis

 ## 📌 Project Overview
 This project performs an in-depth analysis of retail store sales data using Python.
 It includes exploratory data analysis (EDA), customer behavior insights, time-series trends, and visualizations to uncover business insights.
 The analysis is done in a Jupyter Notebook (`RetailStoreSalesAnalysis.ipynb`).